+invited into our EYFS class for a range of

+transitional visits both with and without

+parents including our 'Stay and Play'

-- Home/school visits are arranged and attended by the EYFS teacher and key staff (including the SENDCo if necessary) for Reception aged children. - The EYFS teacher (and SENDCo where necessary) visits other educational settings for any child joining the school in Reception. - The EYFS teacher and teaching assistant conduct home visits in the Summer Term for children starting Reception in the September. - Nursery children in other settings are invited into our EYFS class for a range of transition days or 'Fly Up' days with and without parents before starting school. - Induction meetings are held for all children in Reception. - Induction meetings are held for parents of children joining our school. - Opportunities to interact in larger groups of children are encouraged to prepare children for larger groups and environments. - The Year 6 teacher and SENDCo meet with key secondary setting staff. - Opportunities to attend activities at secondary settings are provided including sports activities.
+sessions before starting school.

+- Induction meetings are held for all children in Reception. - Induction meetings are held for parents of children joining our school. - Opportunities to interact in larger groups of children are encouraged to prepare children for larger groups and environments. - The Year 6 teacher and SENDCo meet with key secondary setting staff. - Opportunities to attend activities at secondary settings are provided, including sports activities and academic sessions.
-- provided by the SENDCo to aid transition as required. - Communication with the transition school is robust

-- required to help build familiarity. - Advice from other agencies to support individual transition is used and implemented. - The SENDCo or SENDCo Support worker from the secondary school attends Year 5 & 6 Annual Reviews and Early Support Meetings where appropriate - Communication Passports are prepared to take to the new school.
-These are also sent to the new setting prior to a pupil starting (where possible). - Where necessary, our pupils are supported by a TAC/Early Support plan to ensure transition planning is robust and meets the needs of the individual.
+These are also sent to the new setting prior to a pupil starting (where possible).

+Where necessary, our pupils are supported by a TAC/Early Support plan to ensure transition planning is robust and meets the needs of the individual.